beloglazov/vim-online-thesaurus/README.md

 If you are using Vundle, just add the following line to your .vimrc:

 ```
-Bundle 'beloglazov/vim-online-thesaurus'
+Plugin 'beloglazov/vim-online-thesaurus'
 ```

-Then run `:BundleInstall` to install the plugin.
+Then run `:PluginInstall` to install the plugin.

+Note: Earlier versions required the "Bundle" keyword instead of plugin (i.e. :BundleInstall and Bundle 'beloglazov/vim-online-thesaurus').
+However, this is deprecated and should not be used any longer.

 ## Usage